 The controversy came out of Bork’s Supreme Court–confirmation testimony.
 Senator Dennis DeConcini (D., Ariz.) asked Bork about the meaning of the Ninth Amendment.
 Bork said that he did not know what the amendment meant — in context, I think he was saying he did not know with any degree of certitude.
 He said as well that “most people say they do not know what it means.”

-,” namely that the amendment was intended to clarify that guarantees of rights found in state constitutions were valid even if the Constitution did not explicitly guarantee those rights.
+#ad#He did offer a best guess: “The most sensible conclusion I heard was the one offered in the Virginia Law Review,” namely that the amendment was intended to clarify that guarantees of rights found in state constitutions were valid even if the Constitution did not explicitly guarantee those rights.
 “That is the best I can do with it,” Bork added.
 In response to another DeConcini question, he said that he was open to historical evidence that might reveal the meaning of the amendment.
 He again said, “I just do not know.”

 DeConcini pressed him again, and Bork responded,

 I do not think you can use the Ninth Amendment unless you know something of what it means.
 For example, if you had an amendment that says “Congress shall make no” and then there is an ink blot and you cannot read the rest of it and that is the only copy you have, I do not think the court can make up what might be under the ink blot if you cannot read it.

 In response to yet another DeConcini question, Bork responded with what he called “speculation” that the Framers were trying to protect either state constitutional rights or some fixed idea of natural rights that they did not elaborate; and he finished by casting doubt on the idea that the Framers intended that “the court is just entitled to make up constitutional rights.”